 Because a business presentation is meant to inform, motivate, and create a call to action, PowerPoint is commonly used in business meetings as an aid to the topic at hand.
-Despite the proliferation and simplicity of this visual aid, time after time the misuse of PowerPoint technology ends up detracting from the original intent of the meeting.
+Despite the proliferation and simplicity of this visual aid, the misuse of PowerPoint technology frequently ends up detracting from the original intent of the meeting.

-You can create and deliver a powerful PowerPoint presentation if you understand the four cardinal rules of terrific PowerPoint presentations.
+You can create and deliver a powerful PowerPoint presentation if you understand these four cardinal rules.

 1. Don't Pretend to Be an Author Reading From Your Book